Work breakdown structures

 When a Quantity Roll-Up code is assigned and the Auto Quantity (Roll-Up) option is checked for the item in the WBS register, rollup of the item's quantity happens automatically.
 When unchecked, you can manually enter a Quantity for the WBS item.
 This enables you to better control if the WBS Quantities need to be calculated automatically or entered manually.

-1. From the Ribbon, select the Estimate tab.
+1. From the main tabs, select the Estimate tab.

 2. In the Breakdown Structure section, select Work Breakdown Structure.
 The Work Breakdown Structure View Register opens.

-3. From the WBS tree, click the WBS drop down arrow and select your WBS item.
+3. From the WBS tree, click the WBS drop-down arrow, and then select your WBS item.

 5. Expand your utilized cost item by clicking the + icon in the CBS Position Code.
 You can now view the associated resources to your cost item and WBS item.